-13.5 OUT-OF-CLASS ASSIGNMENTS
+13.5.
+Out-of-Class Assignments

-a.
-A supervisor assigned in writing by the appointing authority, for more than two (2) consecutive days, to perform the duties of a higher class, shall be paid the step of the salary range in the higher class which would apply if he/she had been promoted to the higher class.
+- a.
+An employee assigned in writing by the appointing authority, for more than two (2) consecutive days, to perform the duties of a higher class, shall be paid the step of the salary range in the higher class which would apply if they had been promoted to the higher class.
 Such payment shall begin the first day of assignment.

-b.
-Subsection a. above may be waived in writing with the agreement of both the employee and the department.

-c.
-Selection of the acting program manager by the appointing authority shall be on a rotational basis for each new absence of the program manager per Subsection a.
+This may be waived in writing with the agreement of both the employee and the department.
+Selection of the acting program manager by the appointing authority shall be on a rotational basis for each new absence of the program manager. - b.

-d.
 If there are no such candidates who are willing to serve as acting program manager, the departments may assign any other qualified employee.

-13.6 RETURN RIGHTS
+13.6.
+Return Rights

-a.
+- a.
 An employee filling a regular position, involuntarily transferred from one (1) bureau to another, shall have the right to return within one (1) year if an opening in a regular position in the same class occurs in their former bureau, after Section 13.1 is applied.
-This provision does not apply when the employee has been involuntarily transferred due to allegations of sexual harassment, discrimination, or for the purposes of medical accommodation.

-b.
-Any employee who fails to exercise the right to return to his/her former bureau thereby waives the right to priority for future vacancies.
+This provision does not apply when the employee has been involuntarily transferred due to allegations of sexual harassment, discrimination, or for the purposes of medical accommodation. - b.
+Any employee who fails to exercise the right to return to their former bureau thereby waives the right to priority for future vacancies.